Rohit-B-Kadam/Angular-Notes/Learning/Angular.md

 ---

-## Offical Defination

-- Angular is a platform that makes it easy to build applications with the web.
-Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
-Angular empowers developers to build applications that live on the web, mobile, or the desktop.

----

 ## Angular and AngularJS

 - AngularJS is JavaScript Framework developed by Google.
 - Angular is TypeScript based Framework it is also developed by Google.
-- Angular is a AngularJs without Angular.
+- Angular is a AngularJs without JavaScript.
 - Angular is developed by same team how developed AngularJS

 ---